Starbucks reports cooling quarterly growth and pares outlook

-NEW YORK (Reuters) - Starbucks Corp (SBUX.O) lowered its guidance for full year same-store sales growth on Thursday, saying it now sees growth just below its previous target range.
+NEW YORK (Reuters) - Starbucks Corp (SBUX.O) lowered its guidance for full-year same-store sales growth on Thursday, saying it now sees growth just below its previous target range as quarterly same-store sales globally rose only 1 percent.

+But investors saw bright spots in the results, as Starbucks, the world’s biggest coffee retailer, reported revenue rose to a record high in its fiscal third quarter.
+Shares of Starbucks increased 0.9 percent in after-hours trade.

-The Seattle-based company, the world’s biggest coffee retailer, reported that same-store sales rose 1 percent globally and in its U.S. cafes in its fiscal third quarter, while growth in the once-robust China market slipped 2 percent amid fierce competition and stricter regulations on delivery services.
+The Seattle-based company reported same-store sales rose 1 percent globally and in its U.S. cafes in its third quarter ended July 1, while growth in the once-robust China market slipped 2 percent amid fierce competition and stricter regulations on delivery services.

-Starbucks said a 3 percent increase in average tickets drove the rise in same-store sales for quarter ended July 1.
+Starbucks said a 3 percent increase in average tickets drove the rise in same-store sales for quarter.

 In the year-ago quarter, Starbucks’ same-store sales grew by 5 percent in the United States and Americas and 4 percent globally.
 The sales dip in China is an even steeper departure from the 7 percent growth rate reported in last year’s quarter.